KW-M/rov-web/rov-tooling/dockercmds.md

 docker exec -it kywm/rov-web:main bash # type exit to exit the shell
 # or via the extension name:
-docker exec -it extension-kywmrovwebmain bash # type exit to exit the shell
+docker exec -it extension-kywmrovwebmain bash # type exit to exit the shell docker exec -it extension-nginxincnginxunprivilegedstablebullseyeperl bash # type exit to exit the shell

 # Push the image to docker hub:
 docker push kywm/rov-web:main